jlobeiras/Arduino-Network-Cable-Tester/README.md

 # Arduino-Network-Cable-Tester
-Device code for an Arduino based network cable tester
+Device code for an Arduino based network cable tester.

 If you use an Arduino Nano connect network header to pins 5 to 12.
 It is recommended to use a 100k ohm resistor in the return path to GND.